dotnet-websharper/docs/v4.1/fsharp/ui.md

 The full power of WebSharper.UI's reactive layer comes with [`View`s](/api/WebSharper.UI.View\`1).
 A `View<'T>` is a time-varying value computed from Vars and from other Views.
 At any point in time the view has a certain value of type `'T`.

 One thing important to note is that the value of a View is not computed unless it is needed.
 For example, if you use [`View.Map`](#view-map), the function passed to it will only be called if the result is needed.
 It will only be run while the resulting View is included in the document using [one of these methods](#view-doc).
 This means that you generally don't have to worry about expensive computations being performed unnecessarily.
-However it also means that you should avoid relying performing side-effects in functions like `View.Map`.
+However it also means that you should avoid relying on side-effects performed in functions like `View.Map`.

 In pseudo-code below, `[[x]]` notation is used to denote the value of the View `x` at every point in time, so that `[[x]]` = `[[y]]` means that the two views `x` and `y` are observationally equivalent.

+Note that several of the functions below can be used more concisely using [the V shorthand](#v).

 #### Creating and combining Views